genotoul-bioinfo/WorkflowFrameworkComparison/comparison/toil/README.md

 ```

 ```
-toil-cwl-runner --batchSystem gridEngine --basedir ~/work/WorkflowFrameworkComparison/comparison/toil/workdir --outdir ~/work/WorkflowFrameworkComparison/comparison/toil/workdir --disableCaching ../../to_start/bioinfo_example_cwl/fastqc_iterable.cwl --read1 ../../to_start/data/reads/sample_R1.fastq.gz --read1 ../../to_start/data/reads/sample_R2.fastq.gz
+toil-cwl-runner --batchSystem gridEngine
+--basedir ~/work/WorkflowFrameworkComparison/comparison/toil/workdir
+--outdir ~/work/WorkflowFrameworkComparison/comparison/toil/workdir
+--disableCaching ../../to_start/bioinfo_example_cwl/fastqc_iterable.cwl
+--read1 ../../to_start/data/reads/sample_R1.fastq.gz
+--read1 ../../to_start/data/reads/sample_R2.fastq.gz
 ```
 ## State first day :
 With python class development :
  - Launch a simple hello world.
  - Unable to run fastqc with python class, as I wasn't able to define output directory.

 With cwl file :
  - run in local without problem.
- - run in cluster a tool, get lots of trouble :
+ - run in cluster a simple tool, get lots of trouble :
    - must specifie environement variable TOIL_GRIDENGINE_PE
-   - main pb was to find how to redefine working directory
+   - main pb was to find how to redefine working directory (by default
-   - by default when a job is submit, search for input file in /tmp, but in nodeX it's not the same as in frontal node!
+    when a job is submit, search for input file in /tmp, but in nodeX
+    it's not the same as in frontal node!)
-   - try TOIL_WORKDIR doesn't work for SGE, use basedir/outdir options => still doesn't work !
+     - try TOIL_WORKDIR doesn't work for SGE (set in .bashrc),
+     - use basedir/outdir options => still doesn't work !

 ## Issues :
+(after one day)
+ - SGE execution
+ - Developping in Python and understand how to handle files (input and output)

+## Success :
+ - Run a CWL workflow in local